Hasibfy37/Hasibfy37/README.md

 💰 If you'd like to support my IPTV playlist curation and open-source contributions, consider making a donation.
 Every contribution goes a long way in keeping the IPTV content flowing and fueling my passion for code and content.

+⚠️ Caution: Terms of Use

+All of my projects are offered free and open for personal and educational use.
+You are welcome to explore, modify, and learn from them.

+However, please be mindful of the following:

+Non-Commercial Use: These projects are not intended for commercial purposes.
+Avoid using them in any way that generates revenue or for-profit ventures.

+Respect Licensing: Be sure to respect any licensing or usage restrictions specified within each project's repository.
+Some projects may have specific licensing terms you must adhere to.

+Attribution: If you find my work helpful and decide to use it in your projects or educational materials, providing attribution is appreciated but not required.

 🚀 Let's Connect:
 Join me in this tech-filled adventure!
 Together, we'll explore, code, and shape the digital world.
 Don't hesitate to reach out, collaborate, and create something amazing.